saxani/movie-tokens-server/README.md

 The entry point to the server is at `./index.js`.
 In the first version of this, films that are now playing are saved to the 'now_playing' folder, rather than reloading constantly.
 Scraped showtimes for Seattle are in the 'showtimes' folder for 5 of the major films in theatres.

-The client side is located in `/client/`.
-The entry to the mobile app is 'App.js' which then uses a navigator to point to the different screens in the (you guessed it) 'screens' folder.

 ---